kholia/ConsensusBasedTimeSync/README.md

 Tip: Use KiCad 7.x for handling these designs.

-Update (September 2023): After on-air testing, we recommend building the `CD2003-BoB-v2` design included in this repository over other designs!
+Update (September 2023): After on-air testing, we recommend building the `CD2003-BoB-v2` design included in this repository over other designs for HF!
 The `CD2003-S-BoB` design works too but BFO frequency tuning seems like a hard, finicky process.

+Update 2 (November 2023): Please use the `CD2003-BoB-Final` version.
+It has some minor correctness fixes in it.

+Update 3 (March 2024): Please use the `CD2003-BoB-Final-v2` version.
+It can be automatically assembled by JLCPCB!

 ### Pinout

 ATTENTION: The Si4732 IC uses 3.3v signaling!
-Don't attach it to a 5v MCU without a bi-drectional level shifter.
+Don't attach it to a 5v MCU without a bi-directional level shifter.

 For sample programs, see https://github.com/pu2clr/SI4735/tree/master/examples.